 Wichita State and Kansas State Pathway to Nursing Program

-Upon completion of the program, graduates earn two bachelor’s degrees; one from each institution.
-Students will spend the first three years in the College of Health and Human Sciences, and earn a BS degree from K-State.
-Students will then submit an application for WSU’s Traditional BSN program.
+As part of the program, all students are assigned a health professions advisor in the College of Health and Human Sciences that works in conjunction with the students’ academic advisor.
+With the assistance of the advisors, students begin the program working towards their bachelor’s degree from K-State while fulfilling the requirements needed for the nursing program.
+Once requirements are met, students will then submit an application for WSU’s Traditional BSN program.
 Accepted students will spend the next two years in the Traditional BSN program, and earn a BSN degree from WSU.
 Both degree programs will be based in Manhattan, Kansas.

 Pathway to Nursing Program Application Process

 This information can be found on the Tuition and Fees web page.